drizt/psi-plus-cmake/README.md

 HOWTO USE:

-Instead PSI_SOURCES_PATH must be your real psi_sources path
+Instead of PSI_SOURCES_PATH must be your real psi_sources path

 > $ cp -rf * PSI_SOURCES_PATH/